Bozell: History

 In 1997, Bozell was acquired by True North, holding company for FCB.
 The New York Times described the combination as the world's sixth largest advertising company.

 In 2001, the remaining largest offices of Bozell Worldwide were merged with Lowe Worldwide as part of the Interpublic Group of Companies.
 The managing partners of the Bozell office in Omaha then bought themselves out from the holding company, renamed using the historic Bozell & Jacobs name, and continued as an independent shop again; other units of the conglomerate continued as Bozell until 2003, when they were merged with Lowe Worldwide.

 In 2013, Bozell proclaimed on their website Women’s Business Enterprise National Council (WBENC) certification for being 50+% woman-owned.

-In 2024, Bozell announced that it was using a new cost structure in response to challenges posted by the COVID-19 pandemic.
+In 2024, Bozell announced that it was using a new cost structure in response to challenges posed by the COVID-19 pandemic.
 The agency closed in March 2025.